jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ## Why?

-My goal is to treat my physical homelab servers like VMs.
-I want the ability to wipe and fully reprovision on demand with no interaction.
-I'm chasing a dream of booting up a server without a keyboard and resulting with a fully provisioned machine.
+I want to treat my physical homelab servers like VMs.
+Mainly, the ability to wipe and reprovision with a reboot.

-My secondary goal is to avoid having to manage any additional tech-debt for my homelab; such as dealing with custom [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) settings, hosting a [TFTP](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) server, or configuring [PXE boot](https://en.wikipedia.org/wiki/Preboot_Execution_Environment).
+I also want to avoid creating any additional tech-debt for my homelab; such as dealing with custom [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) options, hosting a [TFTP](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) server, or configuring [PXE boot](https://en.wikipedia.org/wiki/Preboot_Execution_Environment).

 {{< notice note >}}
 Consider using the aforementioned avoided approaches for any _real_ production physical server management.
 Those methods have proven to stand the test of time.